Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Loghub Datasets

 \subsection{Distributed Systems}

-\textbf{HDFS.} HDFS~\cite{hdfs} is the Hadoop Distributed File System designed to run on commodity hardware.
+\textbf{HDFS.} HDFS is the Hadoop Distributed File System designed to run on commodity hardware.
 Due to the popularity of HDFS, it has been widely studied in recent years.
-We provide two sets of HDFS logs in loghub: HDFS-1 and HDFS-2. \textit{HDFS-1} is generated in a 203-nodes HDFS using benchmark workloads, and manually labeled through handcrafted rules to identify the anomalies.
-The logs are sliced into traces (i.e., log sequences) according to block IDs.
+We provide three sets of HDFS logs in loghub: HDFS-v1, HDFS-v2, and HDFS-v3. {HDFS-v1} is generated in a 203-nodes HDFS using benchmark workloads, and manually labeled through handcrafted rules to identify the anomalies.
+The logs collected from the work~\cite{ll-42} are sliced into traces (i.e., log sequences) according to block IDs.
 Then each trace associated with a specific block ID is assigned a ground truth label: \textit{normal} or \textit{abnormal}.
-Additionally, HDFS-1 also provide the specific anomaly type information, while allows research on duplicate issues identification. \textit{HDFS-2} is collected by aggregating logs from the HDFS cluster in our lab at CUHK, which comprises one name node and 32 data nodes.
+Additionally, HDFS-v1 also provide the specific anomaly type information, while futher allows research on duplicate issues identification. {HDFS-v2} is collected by aggregating logs from the HDFS cluster in our lab environment, which comprises one name node and 32 data nodes.
 The logs are aggregated at the node level.
-The logs have a huge size (over 16 GB) and are provided as-is without further modification or labelling, which may involve both normal and abnormal cases.
+The logs have a huge size (over 16 GB) and are provided as-is without further modification or labeling. {HDFS-v3} is an open dataset from trace-oriented monitoring~\cite{TraceBench}, which is collected through instrumenting the HDFS system using MTracer~\cite{MTracer} in a real IaaS environment.
+The logs are collected under different workloads (e.g., multiple scales of clusters, different kinds of user requests, various workload levels).
+In addition to some normal trace logs, abnormal logs are also collected via fault injection.